 What does the future look like for the Charnwood Forest Meadow?

-If we can secure this meadow, we will be connecting habitats together and creating more space for nature’s recovery.
-The meadow will become part of a mosaic of other good quality meadows including a Site of Special Scientific Interest and one of our nature reserves.
+The meadow will now become part of a mosaic of other good quality meadows including a Site of Special Scientific Interest and one of our nature reserves.

 Wildlife will thrive